AMR-KELEG/ALDi/README.md

 ├── prepare_DIAL2MSA.py: Filter out samples with non-perfect confidence from DIAL2MSA ├── prepare_bible.py: Merge the bible MSA/TUN/MOR translations
-├── finetune_BERT_models.py: Fine-tune a regression head on top of a BERT model and load it to make predictions on a test set └── requirements.txt: List of pythonckages
+├── finetune_BERT_models.py: Fine-tune a regression head on top of a BERT model and load it to make predictions on a test set ├── run_dialectness_score_experiment.py: Evalute an ALDi method on one of the selected corpora └── requirements.txt: List of pythonckages
 ```